Top Gear: Middle East Special: Planning and filming

 Planning for the episode began in January 2010, with the concept of the Baby Stig added later as a plot device to introduce a new Stig following the departure of Ben Collins.
 The Top Gear convoy included support vehicles for camera crews and the production team, plus a medic and a private security team.
 Filming took place during October 2010, with the convoy negotiating the Sheikh Hussein Bridge border crossing from Jordan to Israel on 19 October 2010.
 Subsequent filming took place in Nazareth with the crew departing via Highway 6.
 The Kurdistan UK Friendship Association, RUS Aviation (suppliers of the Ilyushin Il-76 cargo plane), and the Syrian Automobile club are thanked in the credits.

 Because it was a BBC production the Top Gear film crew were prevented from crossing the Iran–Iraq border.
 During filming in Syria, presenter James May suffered a concussion having been knocked over by a tow rope, and was collected from hospital by Jeremy Clarkson and Richard Hammond who were wearing burqas as a disguise.
 The film crew encountered food poisoning, landmines, and border controls.
-May was greeted by locals using his name in Iraq and Syria.
+May was greeted by locals using his name in Iraq and his nickname, Captain Slow, in Syria.
 Whilst crossing Syria the presenters discovered they were extremely popular and well known.

 The cars purchased with a budget of £3,500 each have number plates from the country of Georgia.
 Clarkson is driving a Mazda MX-5, Hammond a Fiat Barchetta Riviera and May a BMW Z3.
-The team arrives sitting in their vehicles inside a Russian Cargo aeroplane which opens the cargo door prior to landing and performs a go-around, before the starting location is revealed as Iraq.
+The team arrives sitting in their vehicles inside an Ilyushin Il-76, which opens the cargo door prior to landing and performs a go-around, before the starting location is revealed as Erbil, Iraq.

 Experiments were made on bulletproofing the car doors.
 During the trip the cars were decorated in a Bedouin-style, with survival equipment, and one car with bull bars and a large hookah.
-Hammond's car was fitted with a car stereo that played songs by Genesis non-stop, and was transformed to give the appearance of a nomadic tent.
+Hammond's car was transformed to give the appearance of a nomadic tent; additionally, Clarkson and May pranked him by fitting his car with a car stereo that played songs by Genesis (a band Hammond doesn't like) non-stop.
 May's BMW was camouflaged using inspiration from the Afrika Corps, and Clarkson's Mazda received a Technicolour Dreamcoat-style paint scheme.
 During a NASCAR-style rally race at a Roman circus, the Gladiator soundtrack is played along with music from Ben-Hur.
-Clarkson narrates the words "Peace on Earth, and Goodwill to all men" from the Annunciation to the shepherds as the team are seen passing the Israeli West Bank barrier.
+Clarkson narrates the words "Peace on Earth, and Goodwill to all men" from the Annunciation to the shepherds as the team are seen passing the West Bank barrier.
 The episode ends with the presenters finding a miniature version of The Stig, complete with racing overalls and helmet.
 The presenters' gifts are a gold-relief medallion, a shampoo bottle called "Frankincense" and a Nintendo DSi XL in lieu of myrrh.